-Please view these information tabs to help with determining the proper parts for your clock.
+Please view these informational tabs to help with determining the proper parts for your clock.

 Repair Parts